How we were sold the Lotto dream

 The lucky store label has paid off, with people travelling from around the country to buy Lotto tickets at his shop.

-"People do comment when they are from out of town and they do come to my store because they've heard about my store through family or they've read about it online or in newspapers or heard it on the radio."
+"People do comment when they are from out of town.
+They do come to my store because they've heard about my store through family or they've read about it online or in newspapers or heard it on the radio."

 But the chances of becoming a problem gambler far outweigh the chances of winning a Powerball prize like that.